MikeTaylor/scottkit/data/tutorial/tutorial.md

 	game_over
 	comment "vampire can attack unless cross is carried"

-action get key when present vampire and !carried cross
+action get key when here vampire and !carried cross
 	print "I'm not going anywhere near that vampire!"
 ```